 In the summer I love this chicken served with potato salad, green salads and slices of French bread.

-The shredded chicken is also great in tortillas with salad and rice.
+The shredded chicken is also great in tortillas with salad and rice or used on pizzas, or for meal prep with salads and grains.

-If you are following a low carb diet, shred the chicken and serve it in lettuce wraps.
+If you are following a low carb diet, shred the chicken and serve it in lettuce wraps or with cauliflower rice

-In the colder months I sometimes also make a spatchcock chicken and use it in a roast meal with roast potatoes and steamed vegetables, instead of the traditionally roasted chicken with its dry breast meat which takes much longer to cook.
+In the colder months I sometimes also make a chicken this way and use it in a roast chicken meal with roast potatoes and steamed vegetables, instead of the traditionally roasted chicken with its dry breast meat which takes much longer to cook.

 You can switch up this recipe very easily by using a different combination of herbs and spices with your olive oil to rub on the meat.